fortrabbit/help/docs/downloading-an-app.md

 We highly advice to have your App in a local development environment running all the time.
 Your development setup should also be your master where development happens first and which is kept up-to-date in terms of contents.
 Please see [local development article](/local-development) for more.

-But there are some real world scenarios why this still might be needed:
+But there are some real world scenarios why downloading the remote App might still be needed:

 * A new developer is joining the project
 * A previous developer has left without transferring the project in a responsible manner